 3. SCENARIOS-Systems-based urbanism lets existing motivations and rules cultivate desired incremental change, with multiple partners creating a diverse and stable result.
 Logics, not objects, apply.
-Our directive for the Providence waterfront offers three one-hundred-year urban systems scenarios, each of which highlights the values of the three primary interest groups taken to their extreme conclusions: s: a system of water barriers and plateaus motivated by the desire for public space and a system of green links.
-Havens: a system of water inlets and jetties emphasize marine and industrial use.
+Our directive for the Providence waterfront offers three one-hundred-year urban systems scenarios, each of which highlights the values of the three primary interest groups taken to their extreme conclusions: Berms: a system of water barriers and plateaus motivated by the desire for public space and a system of green links.
+Havens: a system of water inlets and jetties that emphasize marine and industrial use.
 Islands: a system of physically independent yet linked zones that create new land to support mixed-use development and increase tax revenue.

 The three scenarios are diagrams of systems operating at the limit-a maximum condition never intended to be implemented.
 Instead, partners and constituents are able to combine different percentages of the three inputs to produce a set of blended outputs.
-The percentages of the various systems can vary along the water's edge or change over time in response to evolving physi4.
-STRUCTURES-In planlessness, policy shifts, development incentives, leverage, and negotiation become design tools.
+The percentages of the various systems can vary along the water's edge or change over time in response to evolving physical, social, or economic conditions.
+Here, adding together logics multiplies opportunity by three rather than distilling the needs of multiple users into an unsatisfactory compromise.
+When a pier is pulled up into a berm, perhaps public and industrial constituents discover compatibility through section?
+Then, through a further set of sectional microblends, a strategic series of formal moves adapts each site to promote new uses.

+4. STRUCTURES-In planlessness, policy shifts, development incentives, leverage, and negotiation become design tools.
 Priorities, such as density, growth zones, and activity types, shape decisions; seemingly disparate actions are mutually reinforcing, becoming synergistic and catalytic.